letsdodigital/coding-hands-on/dair/curriculum_imaging.md

   - How to deal with multicollinearity (LL2)
   - How to deal with missing data and sensitivity analysis (LL2)

-## Workshop

-By the end of the workshop, clinicians should be able to:

-*TODO This session should be based around fitting a basic model to basic tabular data - use linear regression and k-means*

-# Session 4 - AI for Medicine

-## Seminar

-By the end of the seminar, clinicians should:

-- Understand the aims of this first AI module and what it will cover
-- Be able to list clinical uses for ML (LL4)
-  - Understand what machine learning is at a broad level (LL2)
-- Understand what a loss function is (LL2)
-- Appreciate that there are a wide variety of optimisers and loss functions that can be used (LL2)
-- Understand the difference between supervised and unsupervised learning (LL2)
-- Gain an intuition for how training via backpropagation works via the ball on a hill analogy (LL2)
-- Pneumonia detection task
-  - Disclaimer that this course will not cover intepretation of chest X-rays
-- Data preprocessing
-  - Understand considerations that must be made when standardising image data for model input (image size, image dimensions, contrast, brightness) (LL2)
-  - Understand the importance of data augmentation when training (LL2)
-  - Be able to name common data augmentation techniques (shearing, rotation, stretching, elastic deformation in medical imaging datasets) (LL2)
-  - Understand how these concepts apply to other types of data (e.g. time-series data) (LL2)
-- Model architecture and training
-  - Understand why ML frameworks exist in the Python ecosystem (TensorFlow, PyTorch) and what they allow the user to do (LL2)
-  - Understand the inputs and outputs of a neural network (LL2)
-  - Understand the difference between a convolutional layer and dense layer at a broad level (LL2)
-  - Understand what an epoch of training is (LL2)
-  - Understand why data needs to be batched when training a network (LL3)
-  - Understand what a sigmoid layer is and why it is used for probabilistic outputs (LL2)
-- Appreciate that the task we are performing is fairly simple and that more complex techniques exist (LL2)
-- Be able to discuss the uses, advantages, and disadvantages of more modern approaches to machine learning (stable diffusion, large language models) (LL2) (LL4)

 *Maybe a radiologist/senior clinician could speak about the features that the bot may be dectecting in each scan?*